godotengine/godot/modules/game_help/Terrain3D/doc/api/class_terrain3dmeshasset.rst

 - |void| **set_generated_size**\ (\ value\: :ref:`Vector2<class_Vector2>`\ )
 - :ref:`Vector2<class_Vector2>` **get_generated_size**\ (\ )

 Sets the base size of the QuadMesh texture card.
+Increasing this size will expand from bottom, not the middle.

 .. rst-class:: classref-item-separator